Robinpig/Note/docs/CS/Distributed/GFS.md

 They are handled exclusively by the master: namespace locking guarantees atomicity and correctness; the master’s operation log defines a global total order of these operations.
 The state of a file region after a data mutation depends on the type of mutation, whether it succeeds or fails, and whether there are concurrent mutations.

+- A file region is *consistent* if all clients will always see the same data, regardless of which replicas they read from.
+- A region is *defined* after a file data mutation if it is consistent and clients will see what the mutation writes in its entirety.

+When a mutation succeeds without interference from concurrent writers, the affected region is defined (and by implication consistent): all clients will always see what the mutation has written.
+Concurrent successful mutations leave the region undefined but consistent: all clients see the same data, but it may not reflect what any one mutation has written.
+Typically, it consists of mingled fragments from multiple mutations.
+A failed mutation makes the region inconsistent (hence also undefined): different clients may see different data at different times.

 <table>
     <thead>
         <tr>